 3. Failing to Fast

 A person who ignores his obligatory fasts just because of laziness is considered a kaafir by some scholars.
-Although the correct view states that such a person is not a kaafir, but is in an extremely dangerous position because they are neglecting one of the pillars of Islam.
+Although the correct view states that such a person is not a kaafir, but is in a perilous position because they are neglecting one of the pillars of Islam.
 In this case, they should be disciplined and compensate for their missed fasts.

 Conclusion